 Meaning: Unshaken

-Example: He stood like a mountain unmoved by wind.
+Example: He stood like a mountain unmoved by the wind.

 21. As determined as a marching army